Aromatherapy

 Lavender

-When the brain just doesn’t switch off, we need a helping hand and lavender is the perfect scent to relax the mind and switch off from the days worries and stresses.
+When the brain doesn’t switch off, we need a helping hand, and Lavender is the perfect scent to relax the mind and switch off from the day’s worries and stresses.
+You can also apply lavender drops to the temples to soothe and reduce inflammation in the blood vessels.

 Aromatherapy oils